History of Philadelphia: Colonial era

 In 1644, New Sweden supported the Susquehannock in their successful conflict with Maryland colonists led by General Harrison II.
 With the alliance with Susquehannock, the Swedes further strengthened their claims for land at the mouth of the Schuylkill River.
 In 1648, New Sweden built a stockaded 30-by-20-foot blockhouse directly in front of the Dutch Fort Beversreede, called Fort Nya Korsholm or Fort New Korsholm.
 The Swedish building was said to be only twelve feet from the gate of the Dutch fort and was meant to intimidate the Dutch residents and intercept trade.
 As a result, the Dutch abandoned Fort Beversreede in 1651 and dismantled and relocated the nearby Fort Nassau to the Christina River, downstream from the Swedes' Fort Christina.
 The Dutch consolidated their forces at the rebuilt fort, renamed Fort Casimir.

 The Dutch never recognized the legitimacy of the Swedish claim and, in the late summer of 1655, Director-General Peter Stuyvesant of New Amsterdam mustered a military expedition to the Delaware Valley to subdue the rogue colony.
 Although the colonists had to recognize the authority of New Netherland, the Dutch terms were tolerant.
 The Swedish and Finnish settlers continued to enjoy a much local autonomy, having their own militia, religion, court, and lands.
 This official status lasted until the English capture of New Netherland in October 1664, and continued unofficially until the area was included in William Penn's charter for Pennsylvania in 1682.

 The Swedish immigration and expansion continued in the Philadelphia region.
-In 1669, one of the founders of the New Sweden, Sven Gunnarsson, moved into the region and settled at a place called Wicaco, a former native settlement located on today's Society Hill and Queens Village in South Philadelphia, beginning with a log blockhouse.
+In 1669, one of the founders of the New Sweden, Sven Gunnarsson, moved into the region and settled at a place called Wicaco, a former native settlement located on today's Society Hill and Queens Village in present-day South Philadelphia, beginning with a log blockhouse.
 The Swedish congregation on Tinicum Island moved to Wicaco in 1677, and repurposed the blockhouse as their church, five years before the founding of the city of Philadelphia.
 Sven Gunnarsson died in 1678 and was one of the first buried at the church.
 The church and the cemetery eventually became the Gloria Dei (Old Swedes') Church of Philadelphia, the oldest church in Pennsylvania.